msaizar/discogs_discover/README.md

 Discover labels, artists and releases!

 1) Select an artist
-2) Get a list of all the labels this artist has released a record on.
+2) Get a list of all the labels this artist has released a 12" record on.

 ```
-usage: discogs_discover.py [-h] artist
+usage: discogs_discover.py [-h] [-a ARTIST | -i]

-positional arguments:
-    artist      Artist you want to discover

 optional arguments:
     -h, --help            show this help message and exit
+    -a ARTIST, --artist ARTIST
+    -i, --interactive
 ```